ftrackhq/ftrack-connect-documentation/doc/overview.rst

 .. warning::

-    Note that the state of this tool is currently development preview and it should **not** be used in production.
+    Note that the state of this tool is currently tech preview and it should **not** be used in production.

     Both the interface and the source and structure of the plugin will change